mogenius/docs/mogenius/docs/tutorials/how-to-set-up-mariadb-and-phpmyadmin-in-the-cloud.md

 ## In short

 For most applications you will need to store data, and a popular service to use for that is MariaDB.
-In this article we'll be looking at how you easily create and set up a database in the cloud (Microsoft Azure) without having to take care of any configurations, security measures and more.
-Also, we’ll be adding a phpMyAdmin service to access and administrate your newly created MariaDB database.
+In this article we'll be looking at how you easily create and set up a database in the cloud (Microsoft Azure) without having the hassle of lengthy server, network and security setup and managing a Kubernetes cluster.
+Also, we’ll be adding a phpMyAdmin service to access and administrate your newly MariaDB database.

 ## Getting started